nodejs/node/doc/api/stream.md

 option specifies a [total number of bytes][hwm-gotcha].
 For streams operating in object mode, the `highWaterMark` specifies a total number of objects.

+For [`Writable`][] streams the `pendingWaterMark` additionally limits the number of pending writes.
+As each buffered write has a small memory overhead, lots of small writes can significantly exceed what is expected from the `highWaterMark` if the `pendingWaterMark` value is set too high.

 Data is buffered in `Readable` streams when the implementation calls [`stream.push(chunk)`][stream-push].
 If the consumer of the Stream does not call [`stream.read()`][stream-read], the data will sit in the internal